-Around the Time of the Spring Equinox, All Things Begin to Stir in Japan- EVEN THE GRAVEYARDS, as O-Higan begins
+Around the Time of the Spring Equinox, All Things Begin to Stir in Japan- EVEN THE GRAVEYARDS (and even during the coronavirus scare), as O-Higan begins

 By Avi Landau